KIL/Hemne

-KIL/Hemne is a football club from Kyrksæterøra in Hemne, Sør-Trøndelag.
+KIL/Hemne is a football club from Kyrksæterøra in Heim Municipality in Trøndelag county, Norway.
 Top-level players Erik Hoftun, Ardian Gashi, Alex Valencia, Vegard Forren, Pål André Helland and Magnus Stamnestrø began their careers here.
 As of 2023, the Men's team play in the Fourth Division while the Women's team play in the First Division.

 History

 KIL/Hemne were formed in 1988 and were promoted to the 2nd Division in the same year.
 The club played the next four seasons in the Third Division.
 They stayed there until 2001, when they were relegated.
 They went back up to the Third Division in 2003 and the Second Division in 2005.
-In 2006 they again went down to the 3rd division after a season that was full of long term injuries to almost all key players.
+In 2006 they again went down to the 3rd division after a season that was full of long-term injuries to almost all key players.
 On 20 October 2007 KIL/Hemne were again promoted to the Second Division after beating Verdal over two playoff games.
 They were relegated again right away the following season.
 They played in the third division until 2016 when they got relegated after a change in the league structure, resulting in 108 of 164 teams in the third division being relegated to the fourth division.
 They have been in the fourth division since 2017.

 2007 Cup run

-In the 2007 Norwegian Football Cup KIL/Hemne caused one of the biggest shocks when they beat Molde 3-1 at home in the cup first round.
+In the 2007 Norwegian Football Cup KIL/Hemne caused one of the biggest shocks when they beat Molde 3–1 at home in the cup first round.
 The same team had previously beaten KIL/Hemne 11-1 a year earlier.